0xArnau/TAP/README.md

 - 4: OK Get one of the mailboxes and update its mail
 - 5: OK List the mailbox messages in the console.
 (Sorted by newer first.)
 Use the iterable capabilities of the mailbox
-- 6: OK?
-Now list the messages by sender username using the mailbox feature
+- 6: OK Now list the messages by sender username using the mailbox feature
 - 7: Filter the messages with the following conditions
 	- The message subject contains a certain word
 	- The message sender is a certain user